Daguan-class troopship

 The Daguan-class troopship (as designated by NATO) is a class of auxiliary ship in People's Republic of China's People's Liberation Army Navy (PLAN).
-They are used by the Chinese aircraft carrier programme to support sea trials, and provide berthing and logistical support.
+They are used by the Chinese aircraft carrier programme to support sea trials, and to provide berthing, logistical support and training.
+The ships are classed as "comprehensive support ships" in Chinese.

-The first entered service in 2011.
+The first entered service in 2011 in support of the Liaoning aircraft carrier.